jamesburns-rts/teamwork-cli/README.md

 yesterday's and run it.
 Personally I have a list in a text file and run them from vim <3

 To get started run the --interactive option to navigate through your projects and tasks to get the task IDs you need.

+I highly suggest navigating to the task you want and then mark it as a favorite like `fav mytask` you can then use `mytask` anywhere you would normally use a task ID, such as `hours -E mytask` to log time.